vanducng/datafold-docs/docs/deployment_testing/dbt.md

 To configure dbt, you must first connect a [Data Source](data_sources) and connect a [GitHub](source_control/github) or [GitLab](source_control/gitlab) account.
 :::

-To set up dbt begin by navigating to Admin -> Settings -> Orchestration.
+To set up dbt begin by navigating to Admin &rarr; Settings &rarr; Orchestration.
 Here you will click on Add New Integration to enter your dbt Core details.

 ![](/img/dbt_cloud_setup.png)